top of page

 'The First Temple' Mixed Media on Canvas

-Subscribe To Art Newsletter
+Subscribe to Art Newsletter

 Thank you for reading my contemporary art blog.
 Please take the opportunity to look at my collection of paintings in the online gallery.
 All of my paintings are original artworks on high-quality canvas frames.
 If you are interested in purchasing a specific painting, please get in touch to check current availability or to discuss a commission.
 Please contact me.